 VOLUNTEER CHURCH WORKERS

 All Volunteer Church Workers must complete a “Safe Ministry Check – Volunteer” before you begin volunteering.
-Additional screening requirements may apply depending the role you intend to perform.
+Additional screening requirements may apply depending on the role you intend to perform.
 Here’s a glance at what you need to complete:

 FOR CLERGY AND ORDINATION CANDIDATES